sananqsh/Flask-Portfolio/README.md

   - `pip3 install -r requirements.txt`

-- Finally, before running the app, you need to introduce the application to your terminal by exporting the FLASK_APP environment variable:
+- Before running the app, you need to introduce the application to your terminal by exporting the FLASK_APP environment variable:

   - Bash: `$ export FLASK_APP=hello`